apache/trafficserver/doc/reference/configuration/records.config.en.rst

 The default value of ``0`` specifies that there is no timeout.

-.. ts:confvar:: CONFIG proxy.config.http.transaction_active_timeout_out INT 0
+.. ts:cv:: CONFIG proxy.config.http.transaction_active_timeout_out INT 0
    :reloadable:

    The maximum amount of time Traffic Server waits for fulfillment of a connection request to an origin server.
 If Traffic Server does not